f5devcentral/f5-agility-labs-xc/docs/class3/lab3.rst

 Lab 3: Exploring Security and Performance Dashboard, and Leveraging AI Assistant
 ====================================================================

-In this final lab, students will review the Distributed Cloud Security and Performance dashboards to observe how Service Policies and Routes configured in previous labs are enforced in real time.
+In this final lab, you will review the Distributed Cloud Security and Performance dashboards to observe how Service Policies and Routes configured in previous labs are enforced in real time.
 This lab highlights how performance metrics such as request volume, response codes, latency, and upstream health can be correlated with security events to help teams better understand overall application behavior.

-Finally, students will explore Distributed Cloud AI Assistant, which provides contextual explanations for security events, including what violation occurred, why it was triggered, and recommended mitigation or tuning guidance.
+Finally, you will explore Distributed Cloud AI Assistant, which provides contextual explanations for security events, including what violation occurred, why it was triggered, and recommended mitigation or tuning guidance.

-By the end of the lab, students will understand how to validate enforcement, investigate anomalies, correlate performance impact, and leverage AI-driven insights to accelerate security analysis.
+By the end of the lab, you will understand how to validate enforcement, investigate anomalies, correlate performance impact, and leverage AI-driven insights to accelerate security analysis.

-You will learn and find tips along the way to help you navigate and use this dashboard to help you manage

 **Expected Lab Time: 30 minutes**

 Task 1: Review Security Dashboard
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this task, students will explore the Distributed Cloud Security Dashboard to monitor and investigate security events impacting their HTTP Load Balancer.
+In this task, you will explore the Distributed Cloud Security Dashboard to monitor and investigate security events impacting their HTTP Load Balancer.
 They will review high-level metrics, drill into specific attack signatures and violations, apply filters to isolate relevant traffic, and examine detailed request data.
 Students will also learn where to take operational action and leverage built-in tools to support investigation and mitigation.

 1. If you are not still logged into the Distributed Cloud Console, logon at: